 Data collection and measurements

-For each sample, the age, sex, result of SARS-CoV-2 RT-PCR analysis, and number of days from RT-PCR analysis until blood drawing for antibody testing were available.
-The population-based cohort had clinical data available.
+For each patient, the age, sex, result of SARS-CoV-2 RT-PCR analysis, and number of days from RT-PCR analysis until blood drawing for antibody testing were available.
+The population-based cohort including household contacts and close working contacts had clinical data (e.g. symptoms and signs, including duration, type of healthcare needed, outcome) available.
 Patients were followed up periodically with telephone calls (every two to three days), and symptoms were recorded throughout the disease course (i.e., disease duration, hospitalization, fever >38°C, coughing, dyspnea, thoracic pressure, fatigue, sore throat, headache, limb pain/myalgia, malaise, diarrhea, nausea, vomitus, running nose, anosmia, ageusia).
-RT-PCR was run on a COBAS 6800 (Roche Diagnostics, Rotkreuz, Switzerland), BD Max (Becton Dickinson AG, Allschwil, Switzerland), or Cepheid GenXpert (Axon Lab, Baden, Switzerland) using commercially available reagents.
+RT-PCR in Liechtenstein and Switzerland was done on nasopharyngeal swabs run on a COBAS 6800 (Roche Diagnostics, Rotkreuz, Switzerland), BD Max (Becton Dickinson AG, Allschwil, Switzerland), or Cepheid GenXpert (Axon Lab, Baden, Switzerland) using commercially available reagents.
+As transport media UTM (Copan, Brescia, Italy), UTM (MANTACC, Shenzhen, China), ESwab (Copan, Brescia, Italy), Opti-Swab (Axonlab, Baden, Switzerland), VTM (Citotest, Jiangsu, China) and 0.9% sodium chloride were used.
+The employed RT-PCR methods have been compared to the Swiss national COVID-19 reference laboratory.
 If one patient had more than one RT-PCR sample, only the first result was taken for the present analysis, whereas in the case of more than one serum sample, only the last sample was taken for analysis.
 Serum samples were either analyzed immediately after arrival of the sample in the laboratory or after storing them at -25°C. Before placing frozen serum samples in the laboratory analyzers, the samples were kept at room temperature for 4 hours and homogenized by vortexing.
-For antibody testing using the chemiluminescence technique, antibodies were tested with Elecsys® Anti-SARS-CoV-2 total immunoglobulins (Ig) on a COBAS 6000 by electrochemiluminescence (ECLIA; Roche Diagnostics, Rotkreuz, Switzerland), LIAISON® SARS-CoV-2 S1/S2 IgG run on a Liaison by luminescence immunoassay (LIA; Diasorin, Luzern, Switzerland), and SARS-CoV-2 IgG run on an Architect i2000 by chemiluminescent microparticle immunoassay (CMIA; Abbott diagnostics, Baar, Switzerland), as well as by the EUROIMMUN Anti-SARS-CoV-2 ELISA IgG and IgA assays (Euroimmun, Luzern, Switzerland) and the EDI™ Novel Coronavirus COVID-19 IgG and IgM ELISA kits (Epitope diagnostics, Inc., San Diego, USA).
+For antibody testing using the chemiluminescence technique, antibodies were tested with Elecsys® Anti-SARS-CoV-2 total immunoglobulins (Ig) on a COBAS 6000 by electrochemiluminescence (ECLIA; Roche Diagnostics, Rotkreuz, Switzerland), LIAISON® SARS-CoV-2 S1/S2 IgG run on a Liaison by luminescence immunoassay (LIA; Diasorin, Luzern, Switzerland), and SARS-CoV-2 IgG run on an Architect i2000 by chemiluminescent microparticle immunoassay (CMIA; Abbott diagnostics, Baar, Switzerland), as well as by the EUROIMMUN Anti-SARS-CoV-2 ELISA IgG and IgA assays (Euroimmun, Luzern, Switzerland) and the EDI™ Novel Coronavirus COVID-19 IgG and IgM ELISA kits (Epitope Diagnostics, Inc., San Diego, CA, USA).
 The ELISAs were run on DSX analyzers (Dynex Technologies, Denkendorf, Germany).
 All assays were CE-marked.
 Whereas the Diasorin and Euroimmun assays detect antibodies against the spike (S) protein, the Roche, Epitope Diagnostics and Abbott Diagnostics assays detect antibodies against the nucleocapsid (N) antigen.
 Cut-offs for positivity in serum were applied as recommended by the manufacturer: >1.0 (COI; cutoff index) for ECLIA, >1.1 for S-ELISA (S/C; extinction of the patient sample divided by the extinction of the calibrator), >1.4 (S/C) for CMIA, and >12 (S/C) for LIA.
 N-ELISA is a qualitative assay.

 Statistical methods